markm-99/movie_app/README.md

 E.g: heroku create reviews99    (then your website url will be reviews99.herokuapp.com) git push heroku main

-If it shows, that the deployemnt was successfull, hurray you are almost done, if not please follow the steps more carefully.
+If it shows, that the deployment was successful, you are almost done.
+If not, please follow the steps more carefully.
 Since, you can't use sqlite database in heroku, your all database will be empty and it will create a postgres database.
 Then type the following commands to migrate your database.

 heroku run python manage.py makemigrations heroku run python manage.py migrate